l2beat/earl/packages/website/docs/guides/testing-errors.md

 JavaScript but don't worry!
 As long as you use TypeScript you will get a compile time error if you forget to do so.

+If you're interested in testing async functions, take a look at [Async functions guide](/guides/async-functions).

 ## Matching only part of an error message

 You can combine `toThrow` with string matcher to for example to check if error